California Army National Guard

+As with any state's National Guard, one of the California Army National Guard's primary tasks is to ensure the safety of its citizens in times of crisis.
+According to the CA ARNG's website, the Guard is "committed to improving, preparing and protecting our communities, state and nation".

 History

-Formation of the California State Militia and its early years
+California State Militia

 The California Army National Guard was formed with the passing of the Militia Act of 1903, also known as the Dick Act.
-Prior to that time, the California Army Guard originated from the state militia established by the Constitution of California in 1849.
+It originated from the state militia established by the Constitution of California in 1849.
 On 4 April 1850, the first California Legislature in San Jose adopted enabling legislation formally establishing a militia of volunteer or independent companies.
 The law required every free, white, able-bodied male citizen of the State to perform military duty or to pay a $2 fee for nonperformance of this duty.
 Such payment exempted the person from duty except in case of war, insurrection, invasion, assistance to the sheriff, or a requisition of the militia.
 It provided that a judge of the superior court of a county should cause a suitable person to open a book, and enter the names of persons who apply and are able to perform military duty.
 After required notice, the volunteers were to be organized, and their officers and non-commissioned officers selected by election.
 The volunteer or independent companies were to be armed and equipped as in the Army of the United States.
 The units were to adopt a constitution and by-laws as well as rules and regulations for the government of its personnel and determination of fines and penalties to enforce them.

 The legislature then provided for the organization of these enrolled state militia, volunteers or independent companies into four divisions, each commanded by a major general and consisting of two brigades, with a statewide adjutant general responsible to the Governor of California.
 From 1852, the Quartermaster General of California was subsumed under the office of Adjutant General of California, when William H. Richardson resigned and Quartermaster General William Chauncey Kibbe became adjutant general by a law of 1852.

 The first unit, known as the First California Guard (officially Company A, First Regiment, Light Artillery), was formed from volunteers in San Francisco, California under Captain Henry Morris Naglee on 27 July 1849, as a territorial militia.
 It was the first company organized under state authority.
 Under these regulations, 307 volunteer or independent companies were organized in the early years of the states history to oppose the Indians, hunt down bandits, quell riots or Vigilantes, protect officials, intervene in mining claim disputes and other civil disturbances.